 Question 2: Do I need to report a T3 slip if the income is very small or zero?

 Answer: Yes, you must report all T3 slips, even those with minimal or zero amounts.
-CRA systems cross-verify slips with filed returns, and missing any slip even a zero-value one can trigger a review.
+CRA systems cross-verify slips with filed returns, and missing any slip, even a zero-value on one, can trigger a review.

 Question 3: Can I receive a T3 slip for income earned in a registered account like a TFSA or RRSP?